ds-modules/ecc-textbook/modules/intro.md

-# ECC Textbook
+# El Camino College Modules Workbook

 Welcome!
-Select a module from the navigation sidebar.
+This site presents the modules completed by the UC Berkeley team to be taught at El Camino College!

 ```{tableofcontents}
 ```